Trolleybuses in Schaffhausen: Revitalisation

 In the first decade of the 21st century, the continued existence of the Schaffhausen trolleybus system was called into question, on grounds of cost.
 The feasibility of switching to either diesel buses or gas powered buses was examined in detail.
-However, and following thorough discussions, the City Council decided in 2008, for ecological reasons – and despite the slightly higher operating costs – to retain the electrically powered bus services.
+However, and following thorough discussions, the city council decided in 2008, for ecological reasons – and despite the slightly higher operating costs – to retain the electrically powered bus services.
 In September 2008, the City Parliament voted in favour of a corresponding resolution, paving the way for the acquisition of new low-floor articulated trolleybuses.

 On 1 May 2010, Elektrizitätswerk des Kantons Schaffhausen AG (EKS AG) took over from the Verkehrsbetriebe Schaffhausen the responsibility for maintenance of the trolleybus overhead wires.

 Meanwhile, planning has begun for a second trolleybus line.
 In the medium term, it is intended to convert the 8.4 km long motor bus line 3 (Sommerwies-Krumm Acker) to electrical operation.
 Such a conversion would almost double the length of the overhead wire network.

 Route

 As of 2012, Schaffhausen's single trolleybus route, designated as line 1, connected the Waldfriedhof in the town of Schaffhausen with the Herbstäcker residential area in the neighbouring municipality of Neuhausen am Rheinfall.
 Thus, it also connected the town with the Rhine Falls, a major tourist attraction.
+Previously, two other lines, numbered 2 and 9, were also operated by trolleybuses.

 Following two extensions, line 1 was 7.7 km long for trolleybuses travelling from Schaffhausen to Neuhausen and 6.8 km long for trolleybuses travelling in the opposite direction, from Neuhausen to Schaffhausen.